Steve Hillier's Songwriting Notes

 In 1984, and at a school disco at the Danson Park Sports Club next to Welling United’s football ground, everyone was dancing to Frankie Goes To Hollywood’s ‘Two Tribes’.
 From that moment I had a burning desire to write my own Two Tribes, a dance floor classic.
 Front to Back was supposed to be it.
 Unfortunately, it isn’t.
 Dubstar didn’t manage a dancefloor classic although some of the remixes did come close… there’s still time.

-So we have cowbells, handclaps, detached vocals, and guitar parts that have no business being on a tune of this nature.
-Tim Mason did a good mix of this song though, and maybe if there was an instrumental hanging around it might make an interesting curio for release one day.
+Front To Back sounded like a peculiar mash-up of New Order and Stock Aitken and Waterman, and because it’s Dubstar, there’s a veiled reference running through the whole thing.
+So we had cowbells, handclaps, detached vocals, and guitar parts with no business being on a tune of this nature.
+Tim Mason did a good mix of this song and I did an update too.
+If there was an instrumental hanging around it might make an interesting curio for release one day.

 Chris Wilkie Guitar